 A Collection is Born

-They began to collect what moved them – an art of action and attention to place made by contemporary artists.
-They collected for their pleasure, though with an aim to help living artists to live by their art alone.
-They collected works in oil, in ink, in stone, in steel; works that define genres and defy labels; works that evoke the spirit of a wide open frontier and the beauty of life in the wild.
-Since their first acquisition, a vast artistic legacy has grown – one populated by emerging artists and living legends and filled with tribal tradition and classical finesse.
+Tom and Mary James began to collect what moved them – an attention to place made by contemporary artists.
+They collected for their pleasure as well as hoping to help living artists make a living by their art alone.
+They collected works in oil, ink, stone and steel; works that defy genres and labels; works that evoke the spirit of a wide open frontier and the beauty of life in the wild.
+Since their first acquisition, a vast artistic legacy has grown – one filled with emerging artists and living legends, tribal tradition and classical finesse.

-The James Museum is not only another milestone project for our local arts scene but joins with the Salvador Dali Museum, the St. Petersburg Museum of Fine Arts, the Chihuly Collection and the forthcoming Museum of the American Arts & Crafts Movement, among many other entities, in affirming St Petersburg, Florida, as a sophisticated arts and cultural destination for visitors and residents alike.
+Through exhibitions and education programs, The James Museum of Western & Wildlife Art emphasizes the core values of the art that moved Tom and Mary James during their collecting: action, fortitude, heritage and integrity.
+The James Museum joins the Salvador Dali Museum, the Museum of Fine Arts, the Chihuly Collection and the Museum of the American Arts & Crafts Movement, among many other institutions, in affirming St. Pete as a sophisticated arts and cultural destination for visitors and residents alike.